const-dev/remote/README.rst

 *  `Jython <http://www.jython.org/downloads.html>`_

-*  Your laptop (or wherever you put your slides on) and your smartphone should be on the same (high-speed, supposedly) subnet.
+*  Your laptop (or wherever you put your slides on) and smartphone must be on the same (high-speed, supposedly) subnet.

 Usage
 -----